 Over time the Group has limited its aggregate insurance exposure to catastrophe losses in certain regions of the country that are subject to high levels of natural catastrophes by our participation in various state facilities.
-However, the impact of these actions may be diminished by the growth in insured values, and the effect of state insurance laws and regulations.
+However, the impact of these actions may be diminished by the growth in insured values, and the effect of state insurance laws and regulations and we may not be able to maintain the Group's current level of reinsurance or purchase new reinsurance protection in amounts we consider sufficient at acceptable prices.
 In addition, in various states the Group is required to participate in assigned risk plans, reinsurance facilities and joint underwriting associations that provide insurance coverage to individuals or entities that otherwise are unable to purchase such coverage from private insurers.
 Because of the Group's participation in these and other state facilities such as wind pools, it may be exposed to losses that surpass the capitalization of these facilities and to assessments from these facilities.

-The Group is also working to promote measures to prevent and mitigate losses that are increasing due to climate change and increased severe weather including making homes and communities more resilient, enactment of stronger building codes, adoption of sensible land use policies and expanded disaster response capabilities.
+The Group is also working to promote measures to prevent and mitigate losses that are increasing due to climate change and increased severe weather including making homes and communities more resilient, enforcement of stronger building codes, adoption of sensible land use policies and expanded disaster response capabilities.